 Tying off when retracted.

 I wanted a way to quickly and easily tie off the guys when the mast was fully retracted as I wanted the guys to take the strain off the wall mount holding the mast up but for it also to be reliable and secure.
 After some considerable searching I found the perfect solution.
 The Nite Ize Figure 9 Carabiner Large (link) turned out to be perfect.
 The locking off system is very quick and you can also actually set it with a decent tension.
 It literally takes about 3 seconds to do.
 I also add a half hitch to stop wind/gravity/other factors trying to release the rope, so even then it’s like 10 seconds per guy rope.
+These were not cheap at a about a tenner each but they are worth the lavish expense 100%.

 This is the basic tie off method which I have used especially when I plan to wind the mast up next day: